golemfactory/golem-docs/src/pages/docs/golem/overview/requestor.md

 As requestors address specific business needs there is no single requestor agent that fits all the use cases.

-In case a user would like to use the Golem network for a computation job, an example implementation could have a computation engine included in the image, then split the job into many tasks and run them in parallel on many providers.
+In case a user would like to use the Golem Network for a computation job, an example implementation could have a computation engine included in the image, then split the job into many tasks and run them in parallel on many providers.
 Each task would consist of several steps like sending input data to the provider, launching the computation, and downloading the results.

 Such a scenario usually assumes the user has access to the requestor node, however, that is not always the case: One can imagine another scenario where the user accesses an application server via a web client, and the server is using the Golem Network via the Yagna service.